Generic linear systems for projective CR manifolds: Abstract

 \section{Abstract}

-For compact CR manifolds of hypersurface type which embed in complex projective space, we show for all $k$ large enough the existence of linear systems of $\mathcal{O}(k)$, which when restricted to the CR manifold are generic in a suitable sense.
-In general these systems are constructed using approximately holomorphic geometry, but for strictly $\mathbb{C}$-convex hypersurfaces generic degree one pencils are obtained via dual geometry.
-In particular known results about the differential topological type of strictly $\mathbb{C}$-convex hypersurfaces are recovered.
+For compact CR manifolds of hypersurface type which embed in complex projective space, we show that for all k large enough there exist linear systems of ${\mathcal{O}}(k)$ which when restricted to the CR manifold are generic in a suitable sense.
+These systems are constructed using approximately holomorphic geometry.